 Why is COVID-19 the biggest Agile transformation ever?

 Processes, procedures, protocols that are written in the past do not matter anymore.
-When the goal – in this case, the security of national health – will be endangered, rules, processes and procedures will be thrown out.
+When the goal – in this case, the security of international health – will be endangered, rules, processes and procedures will be thrown out.
 To make a change, stricter measures were taken: closing HoReCa, events, schools, etc., ones that affect many people’s lives.

 Two elements of change

 The question we should ask ourselves is whether these measures have positive effects and if they lead to the proposed goal.
 We can speak of two elements of change:

 - ‘Discover while developing’.
 We know if it works only after we tried it out.

 - ‘Adjust after receiving (quick) feedback.
 If it works, we keep on doing it.
 If it doesn’t, we need to re-adjust.

 Other countries and provinces are facing complete lockdown.
 For safety measures, companies have to ask their employees to go under quarantine.

 The organizations familiar with adapting to change and Agile transformation are now already looking for the right things to do, and are even trying to set up and make things work.
 Many companies are facing a dilemma: should you take the risk on health issues and let your employees go to work, or do you follow the recommendations of remote work, even if your business is not prepared for it?

 Soon, a few organizations came up with a solution: working from home.
 This means adapting.
 No colleagues to have a chat with, no coffee breaks (at least with colleagues).
 It can bring emotional isolation.